xuchunyang/osx-dictionary.el/README.md

    sudo mv osx-dictionary /usr/local/bin
    ```

-2. Put `osx-dictionary.el` to your `load-path` and add the following to
+2. Put `osx-dictionary.el/` to your `load-path` and add the following to
    your Emacs initialization file

    ```emacs-lisp